apache/spark/python/docs/source/user_guide/ps_typehints.rst

     3   3   4
     4   4   5

-The new style of type hinting in Koalas is similar with the regular Python type hints in variables.
+The new style of type hinting in pandas_on_spark is similar with the regular Python type hints in variables.
 The Series name is specified as a string, and the type is specified after a colon.
 The following example shows a simple case with the Series names, ``id`` and ``A``, and ``int`` types respectively.